michaela10c/connectome-fidelity/README.md

 - Biological stimulus: moving square-wave gratings (Maisak et al. Fig. 3g/3h); model
   stimulus: `MovingEdge`.
 Direction tuning structure is qualitatively preserved but absolute response profiles differ.
 - Biological RDM covers T4/T5 subspace only (8 of 65 cell types).
-Interpret as an upper bound for the T4/T5 subpopulation, not the full population.
+Interpret as a biological reference for the T4/T5 subpopulation, not the full population.
 - Von Mises approximation reproduces published tuning width and peak locations; does not capture trial-by-trial variability.